mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Dimensions in parquets.
-Defined by child classes.
+Defined by subtypes.

 <a name='P-ParquetClassLibrary-Maps-MapModel-ParquetDefinitions'></a>
 ### ParquetDefinitions `property`